 - Keeping clear detailed up to date written records of concerns about children and young people.
 This includes a chronology. - Ensuring all records are kept secure and in a locked location. - Ensuring records are passed on to the receiving school if a child or young person transfers.
-In line with current local authority guidance. - Ensuring all records are clear, factual and jargon free.

-School use CPOMS as its record keeping system.
-All staff have access to this system and can add records and concerns at any time.
-The system is administrated by the DSL and deputy DSL.
-These are the only two staff members who have access to all records an concerns, These staff members are responsible for dissemination and sharing of CPOMS information and reporting to Governors.
+In line with current local authority guidance. - Ensuring all records are clear, factual and jargon free. - Roche CP School uses CPOMS for all record keeping relating to safeguarding.
+This system includes attendance data and records linked to MIS (Arbor) - All staff are trained and able to access CPOMS. - CPOMS is monitored by both DSL and deputy DSL with all new logged incidents create and email notification that both recieve.
+DSL and deputy DSL designate actions in response and the rolling record of action is updated automatically. - CPOMS tracking is anonymized and shared with Governors at FGB.